nitotm/efficient-language-detector-py/README.md

 It's 100% Python, easy installation and no dependencies other than `regex`.
 ELD is also avalible in [Javascript](https://github.com/nitotm/efficient-language-detector-js/) and [PHP](https://github.com/nitotm/efficient-language-detector/).

-> This is the first version of a functional port made from the original version in PHP, the structure might not be definitive, the code can be optimized.
+> This is the first version of a port made from the original version in PHP, the structure might not be definitive, the code can be optimized.
 My knowledge of Python is basic, feel free to suggest improvements.

 1. [Installation](#installation)
 2. [How to use](#how-to-use)